yianan261/Shopping-Cart/README.md

 # Authors and Acknowledgement

-Pagination implementation [tutorial][1] by machadop1407, but adjusted to this particular project
+Pagination implementation [tutorial][1] by machadop1407, but logic and implementation adjusted to this particular project

 [1]:https://www.youtube.com/watch?v=HANSMtDy508/ "tutorial"
 https://github.com/machadop1407/react-pagination-tutorial/